 So when Costco knocks those down to just a few hundred dollars, it forces lenders to eat those perfunctory taxes and fees.
 Lenders working through Costco "agree not to nickel and dime you," he says.

-Instead, enders recoup that money over the course of the loan in what they charge customers in interest, Cecala says.
+Instead, lenders recoup that money over the course of the loan in what they charge customers in interest, Cecala says.
 But waiving the majority of closing costs can be very enticing to those seeking loans who might otherwise take their business to another lender.

 "There is definitely value a Costco member would get [here] over shopping for a mortgage outside this program," Cecala says.